On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing: Preliminaries

-We first observe that, as an extreme case, when all agents have infinite patience (i.e., $\theta_i = 0$ for all $i \in [N]$), constraints \eqref{equ:cn-bound} become redundant, and the resulting LP closely resembles the formulation in \cite{eom2024batching}.
+We first observe that, as an extreme case, when demands have infinite patience (i.e., $\theta_i = 0$ for all $i \in [N]$), constraints \eqref{equ:cn-bound} become redundant.
 In this scenario, $\boldsymbol{\lambda}$ appears only on the right-hand side of constraint \eqref{equ:cn-flow}, and it is well known that $c(\boldsymbol{\lambda})$ becomes a convex, piecewise linear function \citep{adler1992geometric}.
-Moreover, under Assumption \ref{assum:cost}, we can show that $c(\boldsymbol{\lambda})$ is, in fact, linear.
+Moreover, under \Cref{assum:cost}, we can show that $c(\boldsymbol{\lambda})$ simplifies further to a linear form.